zeus-fyi/tables-to-go/README.md

 # Tables-to-Go
-> convert your database tables to structs easily, and now usd the pkg/table_formatting to export
+> convert your database tables to structs easily, and now use the pkg/table_formatting to export
 > useful conversions into projects that are anti-cli and pro api

 A small and convenient tool supporting development against a changing